Hack it at https://cyberstakes.acictf.com

 This is an individual competition.
 While it is ok, and even encouraged to discuss challenges (especially with beginners), the discussion should not cross over to sharing scripts, specific solve commands, or flags.

 Using online resources is OK.
-Every participant is free to use any outside resources they have at their disposal in order to solve problems but should not search or ask (e.g. on StackOverflow) for the solutions to specific problems
+Every participant is free to use any outside resources they have at their disposal in order to solve problems but should not search or ask (e.g. on StackOverflow) for the solutions to specific problems.

 Do not post solutions online during the competition.
+After the conclusion of the event we will allow writeups to be posted.

 These cover the main limitations.
 If you are unsure of something ask before proceeding.